-Jenny Analyst, Credit Risk Management and Advising Executive Office division, Hong Kong
+Jenny Analyst, Credit Risk Management and Advising Finance Division, Hong Kong

 The first day I was excited and nervous, but all of my colleagues were very nice.
 They all came over to say hello and asked what they could do to help.